Easy RISC-V

 slli rd, rs1, imm

-Aha, now we can blow up 0x123 without repeating myself so much:
+Aha, now we can blow up 0x123 without repeating ourselves so much:

 li x10, 0x123 slli x10, x10, 10 slli x10, x10, 10 slli x10, x10, 10 ebreak